• Skip to main content

 Home » caramel

 Look, I get it.
-You've been hurt before by caramel apples.
-The caramel for apples slides down off the apple making a huge mess, sticks to your teeth, is hard to bite into, and is overall just a horrible experience.
+You want great caramel apples, but you've been hurt before by caramel apples.
+The caramel for caramel apples slides down off the apple making a huge mess, sticks to your teeth, is hard to bite into, and is overall just a horrible experience.
 You want the caramel apple of your fall dreams, and I've got it.

 I've gone over A LOT of other food blogger recipes for caramel apples, and some of the bigger red flags in recipes I see: